Skip to main content Skip to navigation

 University of Warwick Pathway Contact: Dr Daniel Matthews, daniel dot matthews at warwick dot ac dot uk

-Prospective students wishing to apply for funding under the Sociology pathway should submit an application for either a MPhil/PhD in Sociology or a MPhil/PhD in Women and Gender Studies depending on your area of research interests within Sociology.
+Prospective students wishing to apply for funding under the Sociology, Social Policy and Criminology pathway should submit an application for either a MPhil/PhD in Sociology or a MPhil/PhD in Women and Gender Studies depending on your research interests.

 For further details on Postgraduate research for prospective students within the department of Sociology please see here